Bill0911/3D-Cloud-Point/README.md

 #### Challenging: Room segmentation
 * The team is trying to solve the Room Segmentation that is currently challenging as the algorithm cannot identify rooms in the apartment, also we are trying to find a 'sweet spot' with hopes to solve this problem.
+Another issue is still the kitchen island which supposes to be fill up that leaves the white gaps between room2 and room3.
+All in all, any furnitures (which are currently kitchens, doors) should be ignored
 ![Room_segmentation Result](segmentation_hull.png)